barryclark/jekyll-now/_posts/2020-05-18-optional-pipe-syntax-part-2-template-metaprogramming.md

 Since `wrap_return_type_t<void>` is an alias for `wrap_return_type<void>::type` this will lead to a substitution failure[^enableif].
 This substitution failure does not lead to a compilation error, but instead removes this particular overload from the set.
 That is exactly what we want.

 # The Pipe Operator with Unravelled Optionals
 For the sake of completeness, let's have a look at the implementation of the pipe operator now.
-Only one thing has changed compared to the last iteration, which is that the operator does produce nested optionals anymore.
+Only one thing has changed compared to the last iteration, which is that the operator does not produce nested optionals anymore.

 ```c++
 template<typename T, typename F>